|

 Litografia

-Maia, Lisbon and Oporto.
+Maia SA, Lisbon and Oporto.
 First

 stamp(s) traced by compiler: 1971 for Portugal.
 Main printing process(es):